 Years 10 and 11

 Over the course of these two years, students are prepared for the International/General Certificate of Secondary Education (I/GCSE) in eight to ten subjects.
 The Examination Boards in the UK determine the syllabus for each subject and set and mark the public examination papers.
 Students must study English Language and English Literature, Mathematics and German.
-They can then select an additional four to six subjects, which must include one science and one humanity, to ensure sufficient breadth of study.
-In response to the interest and ability of our students in the sciences, GSIS offers the single award sciences, allowing students to choose, one, two or all three of the science disciplines.
-Students in our accelerated programmes who sit for their I/GCSEs early are able to continue their studies at AS level in Mandarin and German.
-Our accelerated programme in Mathematics may lead to the Additional Mathematics IGCSE qualification.
+They can then select an additional four to six subjects, which must include one from science and one from the humanities, to ensure sufficient breadth of study.
+In response to the interest and ability of our students, GSIS offers the single award sciences, allowing students to choose, one, two or all three of the science disciplines.
+Students in our accelerated programmes, who sit for their I/GCSEs early, are able to continue their studies at AS level in Mandarin and German.
+Our accelerated programme in Mathematics may lead to the Additional Mathematics I/GCSE qualification.

 Years 12 and 13

 At GSIS, we strive to enable our students to access opportunities that will see them grow into balanced and open-minded global citizens.
 The programme of study in Y12-Y13 is the International Baccalaureate Diploma Programme (IBDP).
 A student taking the IBDP must take six discrete subjects and complete the requirements of a core programme.